Profichefsorn77/Pump.fun-Auto/README.md

 # Pump.fun-Auto

 **Pump.fun-Auto** automates the process of creating and pumping a custom token on the Solana blockchain.
 It simulates market activity by utilizing pre-funded bot accounts.
 After funding their primary Solana wallet, the user can distribute the funds across 20-40 unique wallets.
 These wallets interact with the **Pump.fun API** to create the token, participate in its market pump, and sell it before reaching a 90% price peak.
-The script uses advanced techniques like the **Jito bundle** for rapid transaction execution and automatically detects new liquidity pools on **Raydium** to maximize efficiency for token purchases and sales.
+The script uses advanced techniques like the **Jito bundle** for rapid transaction execution.

 ## Process